Tropical Storm Lee (2011): New York

-NY 96 in Owego remained submerged several days later as the Susquehanna River slowly receded.

 Heavy rain from the remnants of Lee brought flooding to the Susquehanna River valley, dropping 10-12 inches of precipitation.
 In the Binghamton area, record flooding was observed along the Susquehanna and Chenango Rivers.
 USGS river gauges recorded water levels as high as 17 ft above flood stage, topping previous record heights achieved in the Mid-Atlantic United States flood of 2006.
 In some areas, such as Conklin, several residents had finished rebuilding from the 2006 floods only months before Lee hit.

 Most municipalities in Greater Binghamton and the Penn-York Valley saw water levels top the levees, inundating several downtown areas along the river.
 Many of the locations under water had not flooded since the mid-1930s, due to the construction of levees.
 Over 20,000 residents were forced to evacuate in Broome County, and downtown Binghamton was closed off.
 Residents who were downstream from the Forest Lake Dam and the Elk Lake Dam were evacuated.
 The village of Owego was particularly hard-hit, with 95% of the community under water.
 In the aftermath, several roads were closed, including Interstate 88, which was blocked by a mudslide, and NY Route 17.

 Property damage far exceeded the flood of 2006, despite precautions taken in the wake of that natural disaster.
 Across eight counties in New York, an early tally estimated initial losses at $562.2 million.
 In the Triple Cities urban core, over 7,000 properties were damaged.
 Damages in Broome County alone were estimated to be $513 million, while in Tioga County, estimated losses were $478 million.
 Two deaths were blamed on the storm.